dart-archive/sdk/index.md

 example when using a direct connection (see below), enter the desired IP address.

-1. *Downloading*: Download of the Raspbian base image: This will take 5-10 minutes.
+1. *Downloading*: Download of the Raspbian base image.
+This can take up to 10 minutes depending on the speed of your Internet connection.
+A progress indicator will be shown.

 1. *Flashing*: Flashing of the image onto the SD card.
-This will also take 5-10 minutes.
+This can take up to 10 minutes depending on the speed of your SD card.
+A progress indicator will be shown.

 ## Connecting your Raspberry Pi 2 to the network